raycast/extensions/extensions/airtable/README.md

 ---

-The following GIF and screenshots show the functionality of this extension.
+The following screenshots show the functionality of this extension.
 Step by step instructions on how to install and configure the extension can be found below.

 | Description | Preview |
 |---|---|